tkuo-tkuo/Osiris/README.md

 # Jupyter_Osiris

-Jupyter_Osiris (Osiris) is a tool for a programmer to check the reproducibility of Jupyter Notebook files.
-It is observed that plentiful Jupyter Notebook files pushed on GitHub cannot reproduce anticipated outputs.
-Or worse, some Jupyter Notebook files can even not be executed on different machines.
+Jupyter_Osiris (Osiris) is a tool for programmers to analyze Jupyter Notebook files before releasement.
+We discovered that plentiful Jupyter Notebook files pushed on GitHub cannot reproduce anticipated outputs.
+Alternatively, even worse, some Jupyter Notebook files can even not be executed on different end devices.

-Osiris aims to address this issue.
-As a publisher, one can leverage Osiris to analyze their Jupyter Notebook files before releasing their Jupyter Notebook files to the public.
-In another hand, as a user, Osiris can also analyze and conclude reasons for non-reproducibility, which facilitates users to reproduce results from Jupyter Notebook files of others.
+Osiris aims to eliminate this problem.
+One can leverage Osiris to analyze their Jupyter Notebook files before releasement to the public, which can conclude potential reasons for causing non-reproducibility.
+By the assistance of Osiris, programmers can properly refine their Jupyter Notebook files and enhance reproducibility of Jupyter Notebook files.

 ## Getting Started